junxit/us-congress-bills-111/metadata.md

 - 2009-07-28 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 650). (text: CR 7/27/2009 H8818)
 - 2009-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 650).(text: CR 7/27/2009 H8818)
+- 2009-07-29 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.